Devex/article_json/README.md

 ## Contributing
 - Fork this repository
-- Implement your feature or fix including Tests
+- Implement your feature or fix including tests
 - Update the [change log](CHANGELOG.md)
 - Commit your changes with a meaningful commit message
 - Create a pull request